You have turned-in this assignment. You can review the lesson and see your previous answers.

 Morgan's men fired a volley that echoed through the town, overturning 18 great guns in a deafening clash.

-For 16 relentless hours, the buccaneers looted the town, leaving no stone unturned.
+For 16 relentless hours, the Buccaneers looted the town, leaving no stone unturned.

-When the raid was over, Morgan's crew released the Spanish troops, but sank all their boats to prevent any pursuit and then vanished into the Caribbean seas, their ships laden with treasure.
+When the raid was over, Morgan's crew released the Spanish troops, but sank all their boats to prevent any pursuit and then banished into the Caribbean Seas.

-This raid was just the beginning of one of the most extraordinary series of smash-and-grab sprees, marking the early violent days of what would become the British Empire.
+This raid was just the beginning of one of the most extraordinary series of smash and grab sprees, marking the early violent days of what would become the British Empire.

 Instead, it was forged in the chaos of seaborne violence and essentially piracy.

-Morgan and his fellow buccaneers were thieves preying on the wealth of the Spanish Empire.
+Morgan and his fellow Buccaneers were thieves, preying on the wealth of the Spanish empire.

 Protestant England felt threatened by Catholic Spain's expansion and global influence.